SIS: Seam-Informed Strategy for T-shirt Unfolding: Experiment

 \subsubsection{Training of SFEM}

-The dataset used to train the SLE consists of 360 images with manually annotated labels of seam line segments.
-Using data augmentation by image rotation and flipping, we obtain 2304 images for training and 576 images for validation with annotated labels.
+The dataset used to train the SLE consists of 328 images with manually annotated labels of seam line segments.
+Using data augmentation by image rotation and flipping, we obtain 2104 images for training and 520 images for validation with annotated labels.
+We evaluated the seam line extraction performance of the trained model using a testing set in which garments were randomly placed on the desk.
+We calculated the Intersection over Union (IoU) between the predicted seam line segments and the manually labeled ground truth, using a line thickness of 20 pixels.
+The average IoU for seam line extraction is 0.734.
+Considering the nature of thin objects, this IoU result is reasonable as visualized in Fig.~3~(c).

-The dataset used to train SCD1 consists of 1481 original images with manually annotated labels of seam crossing segments.
-The dataset used to train SCD2 consists of the same 1481 images overlaid with the seam lines extracted by the trained SLE.
+The dataset used to train SCD1 consists of 1708 original images with manually annotated labels of seam crossing segments.
+The dataset used to train SCD2 consists of the same 1708 images overlaid with the seam lines extracted by the trained SLE.
+We evaluated the seam crossing detection performance of the merged outputs of trained SCDs using precision and recall.
+The average precision is 0.915 and the average recall is 0.878 during our experiments.

 The original images in all datasets are captured by the Basler camera.
-The resolution of the images used for training is 1280 $\times$ 1024, obtained by resizing the original images.
+The resolution of the images used for training is 1280 $\times$ 1280, obtained by cropping and resizing the original images.